Eastern U.P. CEDS

 As the District Organization of the Eastern Upper Peninsula Economic Development District, EUPRPDC is responsible for developing a revised CEDS every 5 years, providing an annual performance report on the CEDS, convening the Regional Economic Development Advisory Collaborative who oversees the CEDS (and RPI) process and development, and surveying local units of government and other eligible entities to inquire as to which projects they have in the works that are appropriate for EDA-funding.

-EDA manages a variety of Investment Programs.
-Below a three that EUPRPDC believes are very appropriate for projects in the Eastern Upper Peninsula.
+EDA manages a variety of investment programs.
+Below are three that EUPRPDC believes are very appropriate for projects in the Eastern Upper Peninsula.

 Public Works